-- Water in a pool on the premises must be clear enough to see through to the bottom surface of the pool.
-Stagnant water is a breeding ground for mosquitoes. - The setting and outside play areas must be free of insect and rodent infestation, or the setting must have an ongoing system to eliminate insects or rodents.
+- Water in a pool on the premises must be clear enough to see through the water to the bottom surface of the pool.
+Stagnant water is a breeding ground for mosquitoes.
+The inspector will report "green" pools (stagnant water in which algae is growing) to the County Health Department. - The setting and outside play areas must be free of insect and rodent infestation, or the setting must have an ongoing system to eliminate insects or rodents.